Zero Trust Does Not Mean Zero Access

 Micro-segmentation should certainly be considered and is a key in preventing lateral movement.
 This may not be an easy undertaking and will require a complete understanding of your application data flows and all communications which is probably the most challenging aspect of micro-segmentation.

-This new security mindset means that the principal of least privileged access be applied for every access decision, including administrative or elevated privilege requests.
+The Zero Trust security model requires that the principle of least privileged access be applied for every access decision, including administrative or elevated privilege requests.
 This model must answer the questions of who, what, when, where, and how secure access to critical infrastructure and data is permitted or denied when accessing resources within your environment.

 The Challenge: Zero Trust Requires a Mindset Change